 In his own words, Alex describes his channel at this:

-Alex does a really nice job or grading key aspects of a vehicle, and his charts and graphics do a great job of communicating key differences between competing vehicles.
+Alex does a really nice job of grading key aspects of a vehicle, and his charts and graphics do a great job of communicating key differences between competing vehicles.

-I am still exploring a couple of other channels, but have not found anything that truly grabs my attention on a regular basis.
+I continually explore other channels, so will add (or delete) channels to give you my best recommendations at the time.
 My patience for some of the other channels’ style has put them in the “warmup circle” for now.

-I want to be your trusted resource for all things automotive, which is why I chose to sharte my favorite vehicle review sources.
-In most cases, they are both informative and entertaining…just klike me!
+I want to be your trusted resource for all things automotive, which is why I chose to share my favorite vehicle review sources.
+In most cases, they are both informative and entertaining…just like me!